zlaski/loudgain/README.md

-**Note:** loudgain can be used instead of `mp3gain`, `vorbisgain`, `metaflac`, `aacgain` and others in order to write ReplayGain 2.0 compatible loudness tags into MP2, MP3, Ogg, FLAC, M4A/MP4 (AAC/ALAC audio), Opus, ASF/WMA, WAV and WavPack files, respectively.
+**Note:** loudgain can be used instead of `mp3gain`, `vorbisgain`, `metaflac`, `aacgain` and others in order to write ReplayGain 2.0 compatible loudness tags into MP2, MP3, Ogg, FLAC, M4A/MP4 (AAC/ALAC audio), Opus, ASF/WMA, WAV, AIFF and WavPack files, respectively.

 **Note:** EBU R128 recommends a program (integrated) target loudness of -23 LUFS